AlexThomas90210/DailyVids-CI-API-Backend/readme.md

-This is the backend to the Mobile app 'DayVids' from the MWA Assignment.
+This is the API backend to the Mobile app 'DayVids'.
 The idea of the app was to display a certain topic everyday with different categories and videos associated to that category For example 'Funny Animal Videos' would be a topic for a day , and have sub categories like cats , dogs , monkeys etc...
 Each category would then have multiple associated videos for the user to enjoy,